Direct detection of primordial black hole relics as dark matter: Evaporation and spontaneous charge

 \section{Evaporation and spontaneous charge}

 \citet{Hawking:1974} showed that black holes radiate, or \emph{evaporate}, as thermal blackbodies.
 A black hole's temperature is related to its surface gravity $\kappa$ via $T=\kappa/(2\pi)$, and according to no-hair theorems \citep{Israel:1967wq}, $\kappa$ can only depend on three parameters: the black hole's mass $M$, electric charge $Q$, and angular momentum $L$.
 As a benchmark, a Schwarzschild black hole ($Q=L=0$) of mass $M$ has temperature $T = 1/(8\pi M)$ as measured by a faraway observer.
-Since evaporation tends to discharge angular momentum more rapidly than either mass or charge~\cite{Page:1976b}, a black hole with some initial spin is unlikely to have appreciable angular momentum once it reaches the Planck scale.
+Since evaporation tends to discharge angular momentum rapidly, a black hole with some initial spin is unlikely to have appreciable angular momentum once it reaches the Planck scale.
+In particular, \citet{Page:1976b} showed that black holes with mass below $\sim\SI{e14}{\gram}$ today should have a spin parameter very near zero, so the impact of angular momentum on the black hole metric should be negligible.

 Thus, we will only consider non-rotating ($L=0$) black holes with charge $Q$.
 Such black holes are described by the Reissner-Nordstr\"om (RN) metric:

 The radial component of the RN metric diverges at two values of $r$, namely

 The outer horizon radius $r_+$ defines the surface of the black hole for our purposes, and thus plays an important role in determining the properties of particle emission.
 Note that we only have two distinct horizons when $Q<M$.
 When $Q=M$, the black hole is extremal, and its surface gravity vanishes.
 If $Q>M$, the black hole is super-extremal.
 Such states are generally thought to be non-physical.
 We will discuss extremality in more detail in \cref{sec:extremal}.
 The temperature of an RN black hole is given by